RinteRface/webR4Shiny/inst/deploy/README.md

 ## Notes

-Don't forget that there a few tweaks necessary to make it possible to work:
+Don't forget that there are few tweaks necessary to make it possible to work:

 - We can't use `pkgload::load_all()` as in the usual `{golem}` `app.R` file because local packages can't be installed on webR (we would need